 Across the district, one in five of our working age families live in relative poverty and two in five children aged under 15 live in relative poverty.
-In the constituencies of Bradford East and Bradford West, half of children aged under 15 live in relative poverty.
+In the constituencies of Bradford East and Bradford West, half of children age and Bradford West, half of children aged under 15 live in relative poverty.